CLARIN-D for Speech and Other Modalities

 Software for research projects

 CLARIN-D provides software and web services for the analysis and preparation of language data.
-This includes WebAnno for the manual and semi-automatic annotation of texts or WebLicht for automatic annotation of texts with a variety of tools.
+This includes WebAnno for the manual and semi-automatic annotation of texts or WebLicht for the automatic annotation of texts with a variety of tools.
 These can be combined according to the needs and preferences of the user.

 Tools for working with spoken language:

 Apart from tools for the analysis of language data, the CLARIN network allows archiving one's own research data and providing it to the research community for reuse.
 By cooperating with a CLARIN centre, the data can be prepared in a way that it is sufficiently described.
 For example, one tool for describing data is the CMDI-Maker, for creating descriptions that allow easy access for the research community.

 Contacts in the disciplines

 Within CLARIN-D, the disciplines are organised in Working Groups (WGs).
 Speech researchers are represented by WG5 »Speech and Other Modalities«.
 The working group addresses the challenges of building corpora that not only contain speech but other paraverbal or nonverbal modalities such as intonation, amplitude, gesture, facial expression, body posture, etc. Multimodal corpora need to capture the specific features of the different modalities and, in addition, need to make explicit the important intermodal structures and relationships.

 The working group brings together researchers from different disciplines (Psychology, Linguistics, Neurology, Philology, etc.), who work mainly with multimodal language data.
 The researchers are accompanied by computer scientists who use data-based approaches to build multimodal user interfaces and develop annotation tools and data management systems.
 These experts join forces to identify overarching requirements, develop convertible and assessable data formats, strengthen the exchange of data and tools, and establish a dialogue on topics between the different disciplines.